mlarouche/RockmanForte-MSU1/README.txt

-Megaman/Rockman 7 MSU-1
+Rockman & Forte MSU-1
 Version 1.0
 by DarkShock

-This hack adds CD quality audio to Megaman 7 and Rockman 7 using the MSU-1 chip invented by byuu.
-It also works with the English translation of Rockman 7
+This hack adds CD quality audio to Rockman & Forte using the MSU-1 chip invented by byuu.
+It also works with the English translation by AGTP
 The hack has been tested on SD2SNES, bsnes-plus 073.1b and higan 094.
-The patched ROM needs to be named megaman7_msu1.sfc.
+The patched ROM needs to be named rockmanforte_msu1.sfc.

 Note that there's no emulator patch because the volume has been normalized to work on both emulators and SD2SNES (using +12 dBFS settings for the MSU-1 volume on Rev. F boards).

 The music pack can be found here: https://www.mediafire.com/?x75lh81ua42z27c

 Original ROM specs:
-MEGAMAN 7
+ROCKMAN&FORTE
+4194304 Bytes (32.0000 Mb)
-2097152 Bytes (16.0000 Mb)
+Padded: Maybe, 132628 Bytes (1.0119 Mb)
 Interleaved/Swapped: No
 Backup unit/emulator header: No
 Version: 1.0
-Checksum: Ok, 0xf199 (calculated) == 0xf199 (internal)
+Checksum: Ok, 0xfe92 (calculated) == 0xfe92 (internal)
-Inverse checksum: Ok, 0x0e66 (calculated) == 0x0e66 (internal)
+Inverse checksum: Ok, 0x016d (calculated) == 0x016d (internal)
-Checksum (CRC32): 0x2d947536
+Checksum (CRC32): 0x5047e0d4

-ROCKMAN 7
+Rockman & Forte (English)
+4194304 Bytes (32.0000 Mb)
-2097152 Bytes (16.0000 Mb)
+Padded: Maybe, 29006 Bytes (0.2213 Mb)
 Interleaved/Swapped: No
 Backup unit/emulator header: No
 Version: 1.0
-Checksum: Ok, 0x44d1 (calculated) == 0x44d1 (internal)
+Checksum: Bad, 0x9437 (calculated) != 0xfe92 (internal)
-Inverse checksum: Ok, 0xbb2e (calculated) == 0xbb2e (internal)
+Inverse checksum: Bad, 0x6bc8 (calculated) != 0x016d (internal)
-Checksum (CRC32): 0x31f18dda
+Checksum (CRC32): 0xbc12734c

 ===============
 = Using BSNES =